corda/corda-docs/content/en/docs/cenm/1.3/updating-network-parameters.md

 Note that when reading from file:

-* `epoch` will be initialised to 1, unless a different value is specified within the config file
+* `epoch` will be initialised to 1, unless a different value is specified within the configuration file
 * `modifiedTime` will be the network map startup time

-`epoch` will increase by one every time the network parameters are updated, however larger jumps can be achieved by manually setting the next epoch value within the config file..
+`epoch` will increase by one every time the network parameters are updated, however larger jumps can be achieved by manually setting the next epoch value within the configuration file..